 2. Improved Safety

 LiFePO4 is a safer technology when compared to Li-ion and other battery types.
-Specifically, they don’t have the issues of toxic fumes and off-gassing associated with Lithium-ion and lead-acid.
+Specifically, they don’t have the issues of toxic fumes and off-gassing associated with Lithium-ion and lead-acid batteries.
 LFPs have improved the technology to avoid these dangerous issues, using a non-flammable electrolyte as part of the battery’s chemistry.

 Li-ion batteries may experience thermal runaway, overheating, and combustion.
-Lead acid batteries may produce toxic fumes, such as hydrogen sulfide.
+Lead acid batteries may produce toxic fumes, such as hydrogen sulphide.
 These issues are hazardous to safety and health.

 LiFePO4 batteries do not emit gas like lead-acid batteries do.
 You can safely store and operate LFPs in sheds, garages, or inside your home.